Tyler-Edwards-E/Chess.com-Project/README.md

 -----------------------------------------------------------------------

 ###### WORK IN PROGRESS
-- Finish user profiles spider (+ Collect list of Chess.com usernames)
+- [x] Finish user profiles spide
+- [ ] Collect list of Chess.com usernames
-- Create spider for user matches
+- [ ] Create spider for user matches
-- Data analysis of user profiles and matches datasets
+- [ ] Data analysis of user profiles and matches datasets
-- Import the datasets into the database
+- [ ] Import the datasets into the database
-- Write example SQL queries
+- [ ] Write example SQL queries